Schiiss/blog/_posts/2025-06-08-building-a-scalable-ai-system-for-midstream-o&g-contract-intelligence.md

 At first, this worked well.
 But over time, we encountered some real-world limitations.

 After a few months of usage, additional field requirements emerged.
-The team came back asking for two more fields to be extracted—not just going forward, but also **retroactively from all previously processed contracts**.
+The team came back asking for two more fields to be extracted, not just going forward, but also **retroactively from all previously processed contracts**.

 This prompted a few critical questions: